sothawo/mapjfx/README.md

 ## about

-mapjfx uses OpenLayers to provide a JavaFX Pane with a map.
+mapjfx uses OpenLayers to provide a JavaFX8 Pane with a map.
 More Information about the project can be found at [the sothawo website](http://www.sothawo.com/projects/mapjfx/)

 ## license